NxPKG/khulnasoft-docs/content/china-network/get-started.md

 3. Ensure that your websites [display their ICP number in the page footer](/china-network/concepts/icp/#display-your-icp-number).

 4. Prepare the required information for JD Cloud to review the content on your domains.
-JD Cloud, a Cloudflare partner, is required to review and vet the content of all domains on their network before enabling them.
+JD Cloud, a Khulnasoft partner, is required to review and vet the content of all domains on their network before enabling them.
 You will need to provide the following information:

     * Customer and company name.
     * Domain name.